arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 > We see it in recent lawsuits in which interns sue their employers for pay.
 We see kids more willing to live at home with their parents than to submit to something they’re “overqualified” to work for.
 We see it in an inability to meet anyone else on their terms, an unwillingness to take a step back in order to potentially take several steps forward. **I will not let them get one over on me.
 I’d rather we both have nothing instead.**

-In reality, the apprentice model worked well for centuries, many great people navigated this system successfully.
-When someone gets a new job or joins a new organization, they are advised to make others look good.
+In reality, the apprentice model had been working fantastic for _centuries_.
+Most of the great people navigated this system successfully.
+Leonardo da Vinci, Isaac Newton, to mention just a couple.
+Today, when someone gets a new job or joins a new organization, they are advised to make others look good.
 To keep their head down and serve the boss.
 It's hard to hear for young, ambitious person with a college degree. _Isn't getting the degree precisely what was supposed to spare them from this indignation?_

 > Let’s flip it around so it doesn’t seem so demeaning: It’s not about kissing ass.
 It’s not about making someone look good.
 It’s about providing the support so that others can be good.
 The better wording for the advice is this: Find canvases for other people to paint on. ...
 Clear the path for the people above you and you will eventually create a path for yourself.